 The schedule and location of this event will be posted on the NOCA website.

-NOTE: If the NOCA deems that due to circumstances that have developed that it is in the best interest of the competition to change the hosting venue, then the venue may be changed.
+NOTE: If NOCA determines that due to circumstances that have developed that it is in the best interest of the competition to change the hosting venue, then the venue may be changed.